 TOEFL/IETS: (International students only) 90 Internet based TOEFL or 7 on IELTS exam, or 82 on the MELAB.
 (ETS Code: 2999)

-Applicants demonstrate successful completion of course prerequisites: (these courses must be completed or in process at the time of application submissions.
+Applicants must demonstrate successful completion of course prerequisites: (these courses must be completed or in process at the time (Fall semester) of application submissions.
 If in process, please send documentation of progress in course.)